tphummel/blog/README.md

 ### fork
 fork this and replace the _post directory with your stuff

-of interest would probably be assets/, _includes/, _layouts/
+also of interest would probably be assets/, _includes/, _layouts/

 ## local dev